James-Livesey/Evosim/README.md

       property pairs, and property pairs can contain two of the same property.
     - `Second property label in property pair?`: The second property to assign to the inhabitant in a new property pair.
+    - `Number of inhabitants to create?`: The number of inhabitants to create and place into the world.
 * **`list inhabitants`**: List the inhabitants that are currently alive.
 * **`inspect inhabitant`**: View the properties and values of a particular inhabitant.